eypacha/pixelrealms/README.md

 - POI interaction: Discovery occurs automatically when the player gets close to a POI — no explicit input required.

 Combat (Simple Turn-Based)
-- Start: `checkDiscovery` and movement code can call `startCombat` via `checkEncounter`, opening the `CombatPopup` component.
+- Start: Movement and the `checkDiscovery` function can call `startCombat` via `checkEncounter`, opening the `CombatPopup` component.
 - Turn flow: Player and enemy alternate turns.
-Player actions include: attack, take cover (temporarily increase defense), use a potion, or flee.
+Player actions include: attack, take cover (temporary defense boost), use a potion, or flee.
-- Attack: Player has a hit probability (e.g., 70%).
-Damage equals attack minus defense with a minimum of 1.
+- Attack: Hit probability depends on attack and defense.
+Damage is calculated proportionally and can be critical.
+The enemy uses the same logic.
-- Cover: `activateCover` increases player defense by `COVER_AMOUNT` until the enemy's next attack.
+- Cover: Multiplies defense by a fixed value for several turns, reducing damage received.
-- Potions: Restore a fixed HP amount (e.g., 5) and consume the player's turn.
+- Potions: Restore a fixed HP amount and consume the player's turn.
-- Loot: Defeating an enemy allows `collectLoot` to grant coins and sometimes a potion.
+- Loot: Defeating an enemy grants coins and sometimes a potion.

 Audio & Localization
 - Sounds: The project uses `howler` for sound effects (hit, coin, miss, etc.); sound logic is centralized in `src/stores/sound.js`.